bergesinstitute/graf-method/book-4-unit-6.md

-# Los tiempos compuestos
+# Los tiempos compuestos (compound tenses)

-Usamos el verbo *haber* para formar los tiempos compuestos con el participio pasado, igual que en inglés usamos el verbo *to have* como verbo auxiliar, sin usarlo con su significado original de posesión (*I have an apple*):
+Usamos el verbo *haber* para formar los tiempos compuestos con el participio pasado, igual que en inglés usamos el verbo *to have* como verbo auxiliar, sin usarlo con su significado original de posesión (*I have an apple*).

+> In English: We use the verb *haber* to form the compound tenses along with the past participle, just like in English we use the verb *to have* as an auxiliary verb, without using it with its original meaning of possession (*I have an apple*).

     I have + past participle (I have been, you have taken, etc).